JHG777000/builder/Manual.md

 ### Download project version files

 The download\_project\_ver\_files directory exists with the path: "project/.build/project/download\_project\_ver\_files".
-If the current project name is "foo", then the build directory's path is: "foo/.build/foo/download\_project\_ver\_files".
+If the current project name is "foo", then the download\_project\_ver\_files directory's path is: "foo/.build/foo/download\_project\_ver\_files".
 The download\_project\_ver_files directory stores downloaded project version files.
 These files are for updating downloaded projects via the -d flag.
 Each file is the name of its project and contains the current version of that project as a string.

 ### Build